 1978-85: Open war between the army and various leftist guerrilla factions fighting for power escalates.
 Behrhorst maintains neutrality to be able to continue to provide basic health care.
 Even so, over two-thirds of Behrhorst-trained health promoters disappear or are killed.
 Medical staff at the Foundation as well as sister organizations were also murdered or declared missing, while Dr. Behrhorst received death threats and is forced to flee the country.
 The violence disrupts health care work and health conditions worsen.
 Guatemala suffers as a country of “widows and orphans.”

 1984: Dr. Behrhorst moves with his family to New Orleans and begins teaching in the School of Public Health and Tropical Medicine at Tulane University while making frequent trips to Guatemala.

 1986: First Behrhorst Study Tour travels to Guatemala to visit rural villages and meet Behrhorst leaders.

-1990: Dr. Behrhorst dies of natural causes in May while working at the clinic.
+1990: Dr. Behrhorst dies of natural causes in May.

 1993: A NEW DAWN IN GUATEMALA: TOWARD A WORLDWIDE HEALTH VISION, edited by Richard Luecke, is published, documenting the Behrhorst story and its impact around the world.